lfplazas10/KiwiEntryTask/README.md

 Entry task for the Kiwi Cloud Weekend.

-Nginx server using SSL runninig on a docker container.
+Nginx server using SSL (with a self-signed certificate) runninig on a docker container.

 ## Requirements